guoyingshou/religion-19c-dh/syllabus.md

 collaboratively draft **standards for evaluating projects**, based on DH projects funded by the National Endowment for the Humanities Office of Digital Humanities and created by DH shops at other universities.
-Fourth, your group will make a **formal presentation** of your work on the last day of class.
+Fourth, your group will make a **formal presentation** of your work during the final examination period.

 The other main work you will do is **reading and discussing** American religious history in the nineteenth century.
-In the first three weeks of the class, you will read Butler, Wacker, and Ballmer's survey history of American religion and a more detailed history of an American religious tradition of your choice (see below), and you will **write a review** (5--7 pages) comparing the two books.
+In the first three weeks of the class, you will read Butler, Wacker, and Ballmer's survey history of American religion and a more detailed history of an American religious tradition of your choice (see below), and you will **write a review** (6--8 pages) comparing the two books.
 For each class period in weeks 4 to 14, you will **read primary sources**, which you must be prepared to discuss.
+By 10 a.m. before class each day, you should **e-mail the class list** to identify one thing you learned from the texts, and one question that you have about them.
+You can do this in no more than a paragraph.
+These e-mails will help me tailor the class to your interests.

 Because this class is collaborative and self-directed, much of the communication between you and your colleagues, and between you and me,